madprops/airc/README.md

 Autorespond is triggered by normal messages from users.

-It means the bot will take the message that triggered autorespond and respond by itself using the message as the prompt.
+It means the bot will use the message that triggered autorespond a prompt.

 If set to 0 it will never autorespond.